 Brian Seitz, SIOR, Executive Vice President, JLL

 Indianapolis was recently ranked as one of the top distribution markets in the country, landing at seventh out of 50 markets that were tracked, according to JLL’s report, The Leaderboard: The Top 18 Distribution Markets in the United States.
 Due to Indianapolis’ convenient location, unsaturated market and affordability, it is starting to warrant comparisons to the likes of New Jersey, California, Chicago and Dallas.
-The report ranked markets based… Read More
+The report… Read More

 JLL Indianapolis Research